EricZimmerman/KapeFiles/README.md

 Please see [CONTRIBUTING.md](https://github.com/EricZimmerman/KapeFiles/blob/master/CONTRIBUTING.md) for guidance on contributing to this repository.

+**NOTE: BEFORE INITIATING A PR, PLEASE ENSURE YOU HAVE COMPLETED THE STEPS LISTED WITHIN THE PULL REQUEST TEMPLATE PRIOR TO SUBMISSION!**

 ## Support

 If you need support with KAPE, please consider the following options: